Mission: We want our customers to become loyal fans, by offering them amazing experiences as well as a journey.

 hours and shifts can be challenging

 I applied online.
-The process took 4 weeks.
-I interviewed at Virgin Trains (Crewe, England) in March 2018.
+I interviewed at Virgin Trains (London, England).